2i2c-org/2i2c-org.github.io/content/_index.md

           }
         </style>

         {{< figure src="/images/home/worldmap.png" alt="2i2c map of communities" caption="A map of the rough location of communities with currently active hubs.
-Updated as of April 2024, [see our interactive map](https://2i2c.org/kpis/cloud/#map-of-hubs) for the latest data.">}}
+Updated as of July 2024, [see our interactive map](https://2i2c.org/kpis/cloud/#map-of-hubs) for the latest data.">}}

         </p>